-MCM is dually registered as Swap Dealer ("SD") with the CFTC and Security-Based Swaps Dealer ("SBSD") with the SEC.
-MCM is subject to the capital and financial reporting requirements for swap dealers and major swap participants of the CFTC Rule 17 CFR 23.101 effective October 6, 2021, and net capital requirements for security-based swap dealers of the SEC Rule 18a-1 effective December 1, 2021.
+MCM is dually registered as a Swap Dealer ("SD") with the CFTC and Security-Based Swap Dealer ("SBSD") with the SEC.
+MCM is subject to the capital and financial reporting requirements for swap dealers and major swap participants of the CFTC Rule 17 CFR 23.101, and net capital requirements for security-based swap dealers of the SEC Rule 18a-1.
 The Company qualifies for the Alternative Compliance Mechanism under the SEC Rule 18a-10 therefore is subject to only comply with the CFTC's net capital requirements in lieu of complying with the SEC capital rules.
-The Company have elected to follow the Bank Based Approach and is required to maintain minimum net capital, as defined, equivalent to the greatest of \$20,000, 8% of Uncleared Swap Margin or 8% of Risk Weight Assets.
+The Company has elected to follow the Bank Based Approach and is required to maintain minimum net capital, as defined, equivalent to the greatest of \$20,000, 8% of Uncleared Swap Margin or of Risk Weight Assets.

-At September 30, 2022, the Company's net capital of \$1,537,521 was \$605,384 in excess of the required amount of \$932,137:
+At September 30, 2023, the Company's net capital of \$1,882,326 was \$839,662 in excess of the required amount of \$1,042,664.